uhop/dcl-site/source/docs/mini/index.md

 The return value of this module is a function, which in this documentation it is called `dcl()`.

-[dcl()](/docs/mini/dcl) is the main composition engine.
+[dcl()](/docs/mini/dcl) is the main "class" composition engine.
 While it is important by itself, it hosts a number of public properties.

 Main properties: